 On Android devices, Rexton uses ASHA (Audio Streaming for Hearing Aids) if supported by the phone manufacturer.

 Please note that not all Android phones support ASHA.
-Whether a device works with ASHA depends on how the manufacturer has implemented it.
+Whether a device works with ASHA depends on if the manufacturer has implemented it.

-To see which Android phones are compatible with ASHA and have been tested, please visit the Device Compatibility page.
+To see which Android phones are compatible with ASHA and have been tested by Rexton, please visit the Device Compatibility page.

-Some Rexton hearing aids that have the appropriate firmware are compatible with LE Audio, which uses the LC3 codec for streaming.
+Bluetooth-enabled Rexton Reach hearing aids that have the appropriate firmware are compatible with LE Audio, which uses the LC3 codec for streaming.

 LE Audio offers benefits such as improved sound quality and reduced battery consumption.

-To find out whether your specific hearing aid model supports LE Audio and the LC3 codec, contact your hearing care professional or refer to your device's firmware version.
+To find out whether your specific hearing aid model supports LE Audio and the LC3 codec, contact your Hearing Care Professional, or refer to your hearing aids' model firmware version.

 Bluetooth-enabled Rexton hearing aids with the correct firmware may also pair with select Apple computers that support the MFi protocol.
 For more information on compatible macOS devices, check Apple’s support documentation.

-If a third-party device supports the LE Audio protocol and can pair with Rexton hearing aids that run the appropriate firmware, streaming may work.
+If a third-party device supports the LE Audio protocol and can pair with Rexton hearing aids that have firmware that supports LE Audio, streaming may work.
 This depends on both the hearing aid model and the capabilities of the device.

 When your Rexton hearing aids are connected via Settings > Accessibility > Hearing Devices on an iPhone, you’ll see a variety of options to customize how they interact with your phone:

-When you tap on your hearing aids (listed as "Connected"), additional settings appear:
+When you tap on your hearing aids listed under MFI Hearing Devices with a Connected status, additional settings appear:

 To switch: